Let-See/iOS/README.md

 	// the server address could be something else on your machine
 	@LETSEE>  Server has started (192.168.1.100:8080/).
 	```
----
-### Next Features
-- [x] We need somehow open LetSee website in Safari (a button attached to the window would be a great idea)
-- [x] It would be great if we have something similar to **LetSee** website in the application, a Page for requests list and a details page to show the details of that request.
-- [ ]  It is a good idea to have a **BaseURL Provider**, this way, we can achieve `Feature/URL` (DevOps team provides a new BaseUrl for each new feature, and QA team tests each feature simultaneously without requiring a new build)

 # Modularization
 LetSee consists of 2 modules, each module brings a set of powerful tools to facilitate working with your networking system.